nazarewk/10c-blog1/README.md

 In recent years it started falling behind the frantically developing JavaScript world pending a full rewrite in form of [Dojo 2][dojo2].
-I had a pleasure to use some of the new modules ([`dstore`][dstore] and [`dgrid`][dgrid]) in their infancy and i sincerely hope that the rewrite will give it entirely new life.
+I had a pleasure to use some of the new modules ([`dstore`][dstore] and [`dgrid`][dgrid]) in their infancy and I sincerely hope that the rewrite will give it entirely new life.

 # Why React?

-Some people love Dijit, i am not one of them.
+Some people love Dijit, I am not one of them.
 While stock implementation is a lot closer to Angular in terms of opinionation and ease of use, the Dijit's core [`_WidgetBase`][widgetbase] is way more complicated to use than it should be.
 It's kind of like Java: well defined and structured, but requires a lot of